We're an affiliate

 Virtually all pets have the character of looking at peoples’ eyes at one point or another.
 However, dogs do this to a greater extent because they can maintain eye contact mutually for a prolonged period compared to other pets.

-8 Reasons Why Your Dog Keeps Looking At You Constantly
+8 Reasons Why Your Dog Keeps Staring At You Constantly

 1. It is a display of Love